jianninapinto/SQL_Chinook_Database_Explorer/README.md

 You should see the questions and their corresponding answers printed out to the command line.

-Below is a Schema Diagram that will aid you in understanding structure of the database.
+Below is a Schema Diagram that will aid you in understanding the structure of the database.

 ![Schema Diagram](https://www.sqlitetutorial.net/wp-content/uploads/2015/11/sqlite-sample-database-color.jpg)